← Back to 後漢書

 Yang Qiu surrounded the house with capital police.
 Police hesitated lest a storming get the boy killed.

-Qiao Xuan roared that he would not ransom the realm to save one child.
+Xuan glared and shouted: "Wicked men without shame—would Xuan loose a state bandit for one son's life!"
 He ordered the assault.
 The bandits killed the boy in the fight.
-He asked the throne to decree that hostage-takers never be ransomed.
+Xuan then went to the palace gate to confess guilt, begging to publish under heaven: "Whenever there is seizure of hostages, all shall be killed together; they may not be ransomed with treasure goods, opening wide the wicked path."
 The emperor issued his proposal as law.
 After his policy, Luoyang kidnappings for ransom—once aimed even at magnates—largely ended.

 He died in 183 CE at seventy-five.
 He was brusque in temper yet humble to talent; no kinsman held high rank.
 He died poor and was praised for it.